 - Modem Ring Detect: With this feature set to Enabled, the computer will turn on automatically when a ring is detected on the internal modem. - Wake Up on Alarm: You can specify a date and time at which the computer will be turned on automatically.
-This can be either a single event or a daily event. - Wake on LAN: If the computer has a properly configured token-ring or Ethernet LAN adapter card that is Wake on LAN-enabled and there is remote network management software, you can use the IBM-developed Wake on LAN feature.
-When you set Wake on LAN to Enabled, the computer will turn on when it receives a specific signal from another computer on the local area network (LAN).
-For further information, see "Wake on LAN" on page 162.
+This can be either a single event or a daily event. - PCI Wake Up: PCI Wake Up uses PCI Power Management Enabled (PME) to wake up the computer when using token-ring, Ethernet LAN adapters, modems, or other PCI cards capable of waking up the computer.
+When you set PCI Wake Up to Enabled, the computer will turn on when it receives a specific signal from another computer on the local area network (LAN) or from a modem signal.
+Wake on LAN features can be used on the 6867 computer.
+For further information, see "Wake on LAN" on page 153.